Umesh Singh Kushwaha: Controversies

-Kushwaha has been involved in many controversies and has faced public criticism many times.
-In one such incident while he was to lay the foundation of a road construction project in the Baghchauna-Lavapur, a village falling within his constituency he was hooted by the locals to the extent that he had to postpone his plan quickly.
+Kushwaha has been involved in many controversies and has faced public criticism many a times.
+In one such incident, while he was to lay the foundation of a road construction project in the Baghchauna-Lavapur, a village falling within his constituency, he was hooted by the locals to the extent that he had to postpone his plan quickly.
 In 2018, the Block head of Rashtriya Lok Samata Party for Jandaha, Manish Sahani was gunned down by unidentified gunmen.
-In the FIR the case was lodged against nine persons in which Kushwaha was made the prime accused.
+In the First Information Report, the case was lodged against nine persons, in which Kushwaha was made the prime accused.
 In 2019 the a car registered under the name of Kushwaha allegedly thrashed two bikers in which both died.
-While the JD (U) leader claimed that it was not owned by him the incident followed widespread protest by the kins of the victims near JD (U) office at Patna.
+While the JD (U) leader claimed that it was not owned by him; the incident was followed by widespread protest by the kins of the victims near JD (U) office at Patna.